rbind/blog.jemu.name/content/post/2019-09-05-bookdown-is-neat-and-automation-is-hard.md

 ## Speeding things up maybe

-One thing that annoyed be about this setup was the sequential rendering of the different output formats:
+One thing that still annoyed me about this setup was the sequential rendering of the different output formats:

 ```yaml
 # Render the actual book one at a time